 Passion Fruit Tart With Whipped Cream (Photo: Amber Gibson)

-Locals love this Lincoln Park hangout, where fast Wi-Fi and delicious sweet and savory treats mean it’s easy to spend the whole day working upstairs under the skylights.
+Locals love this dessert restaurant in Chicago’s Lincoln Park neighborhood, where fast Wi-Fi and delicious sweet and savory treats mean it’s easy to spend the whole day working upstairs under the skylights.
 (Look for the vegan flourless dark chocolate hazelnut cookies, pineapple upside down tarts and almond croissants!)

 Each month, the kitchen creates a new pastry of the month, like a ricotta orange almond tart or a coconut strawberry layered cake.